aliason/loan-prediction/README.md

 Data are pulled from [Kaggle](https://www.kaggle.com/datasets/vikasukani/loan-eligible-dataset) (originally sourced from an [Analytics Vidhya Hackathon](https://datahack.analyticsvidhya.com/contest/practice-problem-loan-prediction-iii/#ProblemStatement))

 ## Data Sources
-The files consist of a training (`train.csv`) and test set (`test.csv`).
-The test set is identical to the training except for the loan status to be predicted.
-The training set consists of 614 observations on 13 variables; the test set consists of 367 observations on 12.
+The project uses 2 files:
+* `train.csv`: 614 observations, 13 variables
+* `test.csv`: 367 observations, 12 variables (excluding the target)

-Note that `test.csv` will not be used in this project, as it only applies supervised learning models, which require the target variable to be known.
-A 70/30 split will be performed on `train.csv` for model evaluation.
+Note that only `train.csv` will be used in this project.
+A 70/30 split is performed internally to support supervised learning and model evaluation.

 ## Project Roadmap
-The project will follow a structured approach, starting with data processing and cleaning, followed by exploration, analysis, and modeling.
+The project will follow a structured workflow, starting with data processing and cleaning, followed by exploration, analysis, and modeling.

 First, I load the dataset into R, assess its structure, and perform initial data tidying to address errors and inconsistencies.
 Next, I conduct exploratory data analysis (EDA), extracting insights to guide further preprocessing.
 The dataset undergoes final tidying before modeling.

-To begin: I perform a 70/30 (train/test) split, build a preprocessing recipe, and establish validation sets (10) for model selection and tuning.
-Models are trained in separate RDA files before being loaded back in for evaluation.
+To begin: I perform a 70/30 split on `train.csv`, build a preprocessing recipe, and establish validation sets (10) for resampling.
+Models are trained and tuned in `.rda` files before being loaded back in for evaluation.
 The top 3 models are selected for testing, and multiple visualizations are created for clarity.

 The project concludes with a detailed summary of key takeaways and findings.

 ## Methods used
 * Data processing
-    * Missing values (imputation via MICE)
+    * Missing data (imputation via MICE)
     * Duplicates
     * Feature transformation (scaling, binning, categorical encoding)
 * EDA